moody/Waffle/README.md

   -- way; GetHidden() still only reports this node's own hidden, never an ancestor's. hidden = false,

-  -- Registers this node for lookup via GetChild(key) from anywhere in the tree.
+  -- Registers this node for lookup via FindByKey(key) from anywhere in the tree.
 A -- duplicate key isn't validated against, the first match found wins.
 Can also be -- toggled after the fact with SetKey(), which never marks the tree dirty, there's -- nothing to recompute.